alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 An auto-scaling cluster automatically reports the status of the job scheduler queue to AWS to allow idle compute nodes to be shut-down, and new nodes to be started when jobs are queuing.
 Auto-scaling is a good way to manage the size of your ephemeral cluster automatically, and is useful if you want to run a number of unattended jobs, and minimise costs after the jobs have finished by terminating unused resources.

 If you are running jobs manually (i.e. not through the job-scheduler), you may wish to disable autoscaling to prevent nodes not running scheduled jobs from being shutdown.
-This can be done by entering 0 (zero) in the **ComputeSpotPrice** when launching your Flight Compute cluster via AWS Marketplace, or using the command ``alces configure autoscaling disable`` command when logged in to the cluster login node.
+This can be done by entering ``0`` (zero) in the **ComputeSpotPrice** when launching your Flight Compute cluster via AWS Marketplace, or using the command ``alces configure autoscaling disable`` command when logged in to the cluster login node.

 Accessing your cluster
 ======================

 Once your cluster has been launched, the login node will be accessible via SSH from the IP address range you entered in the **NetworkCIDR**.
-If you entered "0.0.0.0/0" as the **NetworkCIDR**, your login node will be accessible from any IP address on the Internet.
-The login node's public IP address is reported by the AWS Cloud-formation template, along with the username you must use to login with your keypair.
+If you entered ``0.0.0.0/0`` as the **NetworkCIDR**, your login node will be accessible from any IP address on the Internet.
+Your login node's public IP address is reported by the AWS Cloud-formation template, along with the username you must use to login with your keypair.

 To access the cluster login node from a Linux or Mac client, use the following command: